 In addition to the above possibilities, students have the option to file complaints with other agencies when appropriate, based on the student's specific situation.

-To file a complaint with the University's accrediting body, Middle State Commission on Higher Education (MSCHE), please review the information they provide about complaints including the complaint policy.
+To file a complaint with the University's accrediting body, Middle State Commission on Higher Education (MSCHE), please review the complaints and third-party comments information from the Middle State Comission.

 In addition, out-of-state students may opt to file complaints with their home state agencies.
 While Wilkes University periodically reviews this list, information may change without our knowledge.